laitanawe/nextflow-novice/_episodes/02-nextflow_scripting.md

 var_int = 17

-//No $ but there is interpolation: println(var_int)
+//No $ prefix but there is interpolation: println(var_int)

 //Double Quotes, No $, No Interpolation: